Restaurant in Vancouver, Canada

 The Delivery and Takeout Question

 This is a restaurant whose strengths are harder to replicate off-premise.
-The spatial warmth of the room, the service team's role in explaining ingredients, and the tasting menu format are all tied to being there in person.
+The spatial warmth of the room, the service team's role in explaining ingredients, the tasting menu format are all tied to being there in person.
 If you are weighing a takeout order, the à la carte dishes with structural integrity, things built around fried textures or composed elements, will travel better than anything delicate or sauce-dependent.
 Beer-battered halloumi, for example, is a format that holds reasonably well.
 That said, The Acorn's real value proposition is the full sit-down experience, particularly the tasting menu.
 Ordering delivery here when you could go in person is trading the thing the restaurant does leading for convenience.
 Save delivery for the nights when the alternative is a lesser meal entirely.

 Who Should Book